The BTC is a local, grassroots coalition that formed in 2009 by community members wishing to make a difference.

 Providing the community with walking, bicycling, and horseback riding trails, parks, and programs.

-BTC Executive director-Brandon Parker
+BTC Executive director-Jamie Cottom

-2021-2022 BTC Board Members
+BTC Board of directors

-President-Dr. Dan Downey
+Dr. Dan Downey - President

 Dan is a physician in Dillon who has had a life-long interest in hiking.
 He has a passion in creating walking and hiking trails in the Dillon area.
 He, his wife, and daughter enjoy the Beaverhead County community with both its beautiful surroundings as well as its colorful history.

-Treasurer - Joyce Connors
+Joyce Connors - Treasurer

-Member-Dan Pence
+Dan Pence

 Dan worked for the US Forest Service for many years across Idaho, Nevada, and Montana fighting fires among other tasks.
 Now retired, he is active with the Three Rivers Backcounty Horsemen and enjoys many types of outdoor recreation.

-MEMBER - Alan Weltzien
+Alan Weltzien

 Alan Weltzien has hiked most all his life, first in Washington State’s Cascades, and in the past three decades, in Montana’s seemingly endless backcountry.
 He still loves to scramble peaks in summer and ski in winter.
 A newly retired academic, Weltzien knows that hiking forms one of our healthiest and most joyful activities as human beings.
-He’s been a member of the BTC for years and has focussed on the High Trails Committee in his work and advocacy.
+He’s been a member of the BTC for years and has focused on the High Trails Committee in his work and advocacy.
 When not hiking, Weltzien reads and writes too much, plays the piano, and travels—when possible—with his wife, Lynn.

 Organization status